ansible/ansible/rst/playbooks.rst

 of your playbooks.
 You might make a notifiers.yaml that looked like::

    ----
+   # this might be in a file like handlers/handlers.yml
    - name: restart apache
      action: service name=apache state=restarted